synic/dockerman/docs/complex_dootfile_example.md

 @do.command()
 def pod():
-    """Shell into a kubernetes pricing pod."""
+    """Shell into a kubernetes pod."""
     pod = subprocess.check_output(
         [
             "kubectl",